HunterECampbell/Capstone-Project/Capstone/PokeGoCapstoneProjectReport.md

 ### ***PokémonGo* Rarity Chart**

 To start us off, we need to know the difference between the Pokémon that are common, and the Pokémon that are more rare.
 The rarity in *PokémonGo* is different than the older *Gameboy* to *DS* games.
 In *PokémonGo*, the rarity is based on how often a Pokémon spawns.
 As the graph below shows, there is a peak of Pokémon Id's from 10-25 (the common Pokémon).
 There are also a few shorter peaks around 40-50, 95-100, and 130-135 (the less common Pokémon).
 The rest of the graph shows the rare Pokémon.
+This graph is essentially showing the independent variable (Pokémon Id), because everything else in the dataset depends on Pokémon Id.

 Here's a reference on what each Pokémon Id is: [Pokémon Id's](https://bulbapedia.bulbagarden.net/wiki/List_of_Pok%C3%A9mon_by_Kanto_Pok%C3%A9dex_number)